William H. Gerdts: Career

 Gerdts was a visiting professor at Johns Hopkins University, Rutgers University, and Washington University in St. Louis.
 He received a Guggenheim Fellowship and a fellowship from the American Philosophical Society.
-In 1992 he was awarded an Honorary Doctor of Humane Letters by Amherst College, and in 1996 Syracuse University made him an Honorary Doctor of Fine Arts.
+In 1992, he was awarded an Honorary Doctor of Humane Letters by Amherst College, and in 1996 Syracuse University made him an Honorary Doctor of Fine Arts.

 In 2008–9 Gerdts was Distinguished Lecturer and Senior Advisor for American Art at the Pennsylvania Academy of the Fine Arts.

 Complementing his career as an academic, he served on the Art Advisory Council of the International Foundation for Art Research (IFAR).
-His years of collecting began with nineteenth century American still life pictures while in Newark.
+His years of collecting began with nineteenth-century American still life pictures while in Newark.
 Between 2001 and 2018 Gerdts and his wife of 43 years, Abigail Booth Gerdts, donated their professional library, and over 350 works of art to the National Gallery of Art, Washington DC.

+The following sad whine of academic hurt feelings was tacked on to the otherwise appropriately factual biographical sketch by someone who, understandably, preferred to do so anonymously: